layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/kubernetes-multi-container-pods/test.md

 passing_percentage: 70
 questions:
     - id: "q1"
-      text: "What is one kye benefit of using multi-container Pods in Kubernetes ?"
+      text: "What is one key benefit of using multi-container Pods in Kubernetes?"
       type: "single-answer"
       marks: 2
       options: